 Before irradiance measurements can be done, an intensity calibration is required.
 The intensity calibration contains the data transfer function for each pixel.
-The data transfer function is used to convert the scope data (A/D Counts) into irradiance data (in μ Watt/cm2).
-To be able to calculate the transfer function, a calibrated light source, with known output (in μ Watt/cm2/nm) needs to be available.
+The data transfer function is used to convert the scope data (A/D Counts) into irradiance data (in $\mu$ Watt/cm2).
+To be able to calculate the transfer function, a calibrated light source, with known output (in $\mu$ Watt/cm2/nm) needs to be available.

-When saving the A/D Counts with the reference light source on and off, we know the relation between the A/D Counts and μ Watt/cm2:
+When saving the A/D Counts with the reference light source on and off, we know the relation between the A/D Counts and $\mu$ Watt/cm: